 Could there be a real estate market crash?
 The so-called financial experts have predicted this since 2008, since the last financial crisis.
 Are we in a housing bubble?
 And what should you do as it pertains to purchasing a home if you’ve been on the fence?

-Here are some things to be aware of as it relates to the market: Lets rewind the clock to the 2008 financial crisis.
+Here are some things to be aware of as it relates to the market: Let’s rewind the clock to the 2008 financial crisis.
 It was brought on by the subprime mortgage meltdown which was orchestrated by the federal government and Wall Street.
 That was an economic calamity that was bound to fail from the get-go.
-Lose your underwriting standards, stated income loans often dubbed as liar loans, no ratio loans, ninja loans, no income, no asset loans, all contributed to the financial collapse.
+Losing your underwriting standards, stated income loans often dubbed as liar loans, no ratio loans, ninja loans, no income, no asset loans, all contributed to the financial collapse.
 Let’s fast forward to today, housing prices are on the rise, jobs are prevalent, job growth is up, and unemployment is down.
-Most people right now are feeling optimistic about their jobs and as a result we have an exuberant real estate economy for the most part across the broader United States.
+Most people right now are feeling optimistic about their jobs and as a result, we have an exuberant real estate economy for the most part across the broader United States.

 Looking to get a mortgage?
 Start with a no-cost loan quote today!